About Application Landscaping

 A model like this is not useful for making decisions.
 It only tells there is a certain relationship between entities.
 Nothing more.
 To have a visualization of data or a model that is meaningful to support decisions, we need shapes that interpret and visualize application attribute values.
 For that, we use the templated application shape.

-Next we show the view, a filtered version of the model.
-Only the entities, attributes, and relationships we want to show on the visualization are needed to let through.
+Next, we show the view, a filtered model version.
+Only the entities, attributes, and relationships we want to show on the visualization must be let through.
 The rest of the data, in this case, the organization entity, is hidden/filtered out.

 Screenshot of the Visual Designer showing a view of the model, filtering out the organization.

-Below, you see a screenshot of the Visual Designer which has generated the application landscape using the data from the repository.
+Below is a screenshot of the Visual Designer, which has generated the application landscape using the data from the repository.
 The landscape could also have been drawn completely by hand.
-But generating a landscape saves a lot of time, and has immediately been updated when the data in the model changes.
+However, generating a landscape saves a lot of time and is immediately updated when the data in the model changes.

 Screenshot of the Visual Designer showing a generated application landscape using the Templated Application Shape.
 This visualization is used to support decisions with.